lupinelab/dotty_as/README.md

 ## Platform Feature Support

-- Linux has all features.
+- Linux - all features.

-- Windows does not have virtual camera output or camera capability detection.
+- Windows - does not have virtual camera output or camera capability detection.

-- Mac is untested currently.
+- Mac - currently untested.

 ## Installation